Possessed child

 (Acts 13,48-50).

 But who told that Syrian-Phoenician woman who Jesus was?
-James answers the question when he affirms that knowledge of God in Jesus is possible only if we have wisdom in us, and "if any of you lack wisdom, ask God, who gives generously to everyone and without reproaching him, and it will be done".
+James answers the question when he affirms that knowledge of God in Jesus is possible only if we have wisdom in us, and “if any of you lack wisdom, ask God, who gives generously to everyone and without reproaching him, and it will be done”.
 (Jas 1,5).
-But Mark adds something more, it is as if he were telling us: that woman was guided by wisdom, by a divine wisdom that was precluded to the Pharisees and the high priests.
+But Mark adds something more, it is as if he were telling us: that woman was guided by wisdom, by divine wisdom that was precluded to the Pharisees and the high priests.

-Just remember the beautiful prayer of Jesus when he says that "Blessed are the pure in heart because they will see God".
-That woman, undoubtedly guided by Wisdom, throws herself at Jesus' feet to express his plea, to which Jesus replies: "Let the sons be fed first" or "I was sent first for those who belong to the people of Israel", and therefore "it is not good to take the sons' bread and throw it to the dogs", as the pagans were called at that time.
-But the woman does not give up and her answer is bold and incredible: "Yes, Lord, but even the little dogs under the table eat the sons' crumbs".
+Just remember the beautiful prayer of Jesus when he says that “Blessed are the pure in heart because they will see God”.
+That woman, undoubtedly guided by Wisdom, throws herself at Jesus' feet to express his plea, to which Jesus replies: “Let the sons be fed first” or “I was sent first for those who belong to the people of Israel”, and therefore “it is not good to take the sons' bread and throw it to the dogs”, as the pagans were called at that time.
+But the woman does not give up, and her answer is bold and incredible: “Yes, Lord, but even the little dogs under the table eat the sons' crumbs”.

-Jesus no longer makes any comment, thus he has the certain proof that that woman has understood through Wisdom who He is: "By this word of yours go, the devil has come out of your daughter".
+Jesus no longer makes any comment, thus he has the certain proof that that woman has understood through Wisdom who He is: “By this word of yours go, the devil has come out of your daughter”.
 But what did this woman say that was so important?
-He recognized the infinite power of the divine that is in Jesus: although he does not belong to the Jewish tradition, he does not present himself to Him with presumption, but throws himself at His feet in an act of humble waiting for the decision with which Jesus will follow or not the request.
+He recognized the infinite power of the divine that is in Jesus.
+Although he does not belong to the Jewish tradition, he does not present himself to Him with presumption.
+Instead, he throws himself at His feet in an act of humble waiting for the decision with which Jesus will follow or not the request.
 In summary, that woman reveals, with her attitude, the willingness to accept whatever the will of Jesus and compares herself to the little dogs under the table who are satisfied with the crumbs: she only waits for Jesus to grant her even just a breath of His mercy.
-It is the attitude of one who has unshakable faith: surrender, abound, wait; "I'm staying here because I'm sure that sooner or later even just crumbs will fall off the table".
+It is the attitude of one who has unshakable faith: surrender, abound, wait; “I'm staying here because I'm sure that sooner or later even just crumbs will fall off the table”.

 James exhorts us to consider a “perfect joy, my brothers, when you undergo all sorts of trials, knowing that your faith, when tested, produces patience.
 And patience completes its work in you, so that you may be perfect and whole, without lack of nothing”.